-The church and pre-school staff are particularly enthusiastic in developing the facility's exceptionally high standard of learning.
-The pre-school has excellent policies and procedures which strongly support their practices.
+The director, management and staff are particularly enthusiastic in developing the facility's exceptionally high standard of learning.
+The nursery has excellent policies and procedures which strongly support their practices.
 These are all shared with parents and carers to ensure they are well informed.
-Staff are tremendously
+Staff are tremendously committed to working in partnership with parents and carers, as they understand the importance and benefits of partnership working.
+Parents are invited to open days, stay and play sessions on occasions such as, Mothers and Fathers Day.
+They contribute to the children's learning journeys giving them hands on opportunity to contribute to their children's learning.

 The very competent friendly staff are available at each session to give verbal feedback; in addition, parents can view their children's assessment records.
 Excellent strategies are in place to encourage parental involvement to support their children's learning at home and at the initial assessment process.
-There are parental questionnaires which parents are asked to complete.
+There are parental questionnaires which parents are asked to complete and a book for parental ideas.

 Robust procedures are in place for recruitment, induction, appraisals and training.
 The commitment of staff to attend training ensures that children are cared for by an exceptionally experienced staff team, who strive for excellence.
 An extremely good, informative safeguarding policy is understood by all staff members and ensures the children's well-being is not compromised.
 Ongoing training with regard to safeguarding ensures staff are fully up-to-date with recent legislation.
 Excellent security such as staff monitoring exists, a visitors' book and visitors' induction ensure children's safety is paramount.
 Excellent risk assessments are regularly completed to ensure the environment and activities both indoors and outdoors remain safe for children.
 Children are secure within their environment and are learning about keeping themselves safe.
-For example, children are aware only to run in the large hall and not to ride bikes over the line to ensure safety for other children using the hall.
+For example, children are aware not to run inside.
+They have had visitors to the nursery such as the fire department and a police officer talking to the children about keeping safe and stranger danger.
 This helps reinforce their understanding of staying safe.